MicrosoftDocs/connected-spaces/articles/setup.md

     - Select a time zone.

-    - Enter an address, city, and region.
+    - Enter an address, city, and country/region.

     - Select **Next** when you've finished entering your store details.